patricksurry/g3/README.md

 ### Display real metrics

-We've built a panel, but by default it displays [fake metrics](#metrics) generated in the browser.
+We've built a panel, but by default it's displaying [fake metrics](#metrics) that are generated in the browser.
 G3 normally polls an external URL for metrics, and expects a response containing a [JSON](https://www.json.org/json-en.html) dictionary